ipfs/ipfs-docs/docs/concepts/nodes.md

 - Default preload nodes provided by Protocol Labs garbage collect every hour, so preloaded content only survives for that long.
 However, this is configurable.
 You can run nodes with customized policies.
 - Requires client to be smart about what gets preloaded: recursive preload of a big DAG.
+- Only works with dag-pb CIDs because that's all the refs command understands.
+It's harder to find non-dag-pb content, e.g., you need a connection to the publishing js-ipfs instance or it needs to be put on the DHT by a delegate node.

 ### Relay

 If an IPFS node deems itself unreachable by the public internet, IPFS nodes may choose to use a relay node as a kind of VPN in an attempt to reach the unreachable node.

 Features of a relay node:

 - Implements either [v1](https://github.com/libp2p/specs/blob/master/relay/circuit-v1.md) or [v2](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md) of the Circuit Relay protocol.
 - Can be either Go-IPFS or JS-IPFS nodes; however there are standalone implementations as well:
   - [js-libp2p-relay-server](https://github.com/libp2p/js-libp2p-relay-server) (supports circuit v1)